ThousandEyes

 - Connection method: Agent Direct

-- Replay and SLI Analyzer: Not supported
+- Replay and SLI Analyzer: Historical data limit 30 days

 - Event logs: Supported